Heteroflow/Heteroflow/README.md

 hf::CopyTask h2d2 = hf.copy(span, 10, str.data(), 3);
 ```

-The following example creates copy tasks that transfer
+The code below creates copy tasks that transfer
 data from a GPU memory block managed by a span task to a host memory area.

 ```cpp